Khamull/Vintage_Radio/READMD.md

 ---

 <h1 id="welcome-to-my-vintage-radio-project-with-raspberry-pi">Welcome To My Vintage Radio Project With Raspberry Pi</h1>
 <p>Hi!
-I’m building a custom head unit(not sure if I can call it that) for my vintage VW BUS, is a 1965 beuaty(at least me and my wife think so.<br>
+I’m building a custom head unit(not sure if I can call it that) for my vintage VW BUS, is a 1965 beauty(at least me and my wife think so)<br>
-Here is a picture of part of it’s interior, as you can see, the space for the radio is very time specific, and, there are not much radios that can fit in there and does not need some type of adaptation, or cutting trough the metal.<br>
+Here is a picture of part of it’s interior, as you can see, the space for the radio is very period specific, and, there are not much radios that can fit in there and does not need some type of adaptation, or cutting trough the metal.<br>
 <img src="https://scontent.fcgh11-1.fna.fbcdn.net/v/t1.0-9/43462799_309476856304772_5431551599711354880_o.jpg?_nc_cat=101&amp;_nc_oc=AQmifq89rNEnwnpwOIC42puo4Ow970gbRcCEg4C2xV-H1epM3RZIuB6Ywca6f8DWKjI&amp;_nc_ht=scontent.fcgh11-1.fna&amp;oh=068ccf13b89e9b637ea71835ffe35e19&amp;oe=5ED81DF3" alt="enter image description here"></p>
-<p>Looking at old vintage radios that are period accurate gave an Ideia!<br>
+<p>Looking at old vintage radios that are period accurate gave me an Ideia!<br>
 <strong>"Why Not Use A RASPBERRY PI With Rotatry Encoder to replace the Radio?"</strong></p>
 <p>And so, here we are.<br>
 I’ve decided to use two rotary encoders to control the PI and a OLED Display to have some notion of what is going on.
 With, <strong>in the future</strong> some sensors like temperatur of the motor, it’s oil pressure, it’s tires pressure, stuff that might come in handy and we have in modern cars, but with a touch of the good old days!</p>